 The truffières (pronounced troo-fee-airs [you’re welcome]) in the Southern Forests region are among a small handful in the world that allow guests to experience a truffle hunt.
 From May to mid August, visitors to the region can follow (adorable) highly trained truffle dogs as they sniff their way through the region's orchards in search of the black truffle.
 Dogs have been chosen over truffle pigs (commonly used in Europe), as apparently they’re far gentler on the truffles, which can be devalued by something as little as a scratch.
 Dogs use their acutely trained and highly sensitive noses to detect the location of ripe truffles, and can detect a truffle up to 20 metres away and up to 30 centimetres below the ground.
-Check out the Australian Truffle Traders or the Truffle and Wine Co in Manjimup for tour availability.
+Check out the Australian Truffle Traders or Truffle Hill in Manjimup for tour availability.

 What's all the kerfuffle about?